How many times have you heard someone make big promises or talk endlessly about their plans, only to see nothing come of it?

 This brings to mind one of Benjamin Franklin’s most powerful quotes: “Well done is better than well said.”

-This quote is all about the gap between words and deeds.
 It’s about rolling up your sleeves and actually doing the work instead of just talking about it.

 Whether it’s starting that business you’ve been dreaming of or learning a new skill.